Best Tips to Stay Budget Conscious

 3) Write down everything you spend.

 Jotting down the things needed may seem significant, but it does pay off.
-It becomes challenging to keep within budget and accomplish your objectives if you are unaware of the amount of expenses.
+Budgeting is challenging if one is unaware of the expenses that are racking up.

 All you require is a notebook and a pen or pencil.
 There’s no need for a fancy notebook; one with lines for writing and ample pages to record your expenses will suffice.